tesselle/khroma/README.md

 Installation
 ------------

-Install the released version of usethis from CRAN:
+Install the released version of khroma from CRAN:

 ``` r
 install.packages("khroma")